 GDPR affects everyone

 All staff within an organisation, across all sectors, are affected by the new legislation.
-With 1 in 5 UK businesses not prepared for GDPR, it’s clear to see that everyone needs to brush up on their understanding and start to put actions in place within their own job role.
+With 1 in 5 UK businesses not prepared for GDPR, it’s clear to see that everyone needs to brush up on their understanding.
+Ultimately, starting to put actions in place within their own job role.
 From marketing and sales to data and PR, we all need to be educated and take responsibility for what GDPR means to our role.

 The reason it is vital for all staff to be aware of and comply with GDPR is to avoid breaches to the legislation.
-For example, leaving a work mobile phone in a conference room would be a breach, as clients’ and colleagues’ details could be saved on the phone.
+For example, leaving a work mobile phone in a conference room would be a breach.
+Clients’ and colleagues’ details could be saved on the phone.
 Even leaving a work notebook in a café would be a breach.
-It is important for everyone to understand the importance of data protection even at this level, for example, enabling password protection on a mobile device.
+With this in mind, for everyone to understand the importance of data protection even at this level, for example, enabling password protection on a mobile device.

 Clear opt out

 You may have noticed lots of emails popping into your inbox recently explaining changes to terms and conditions and privacy policies.
 Companies such as Facebook and Twitter are informing their users of the way GDPR is affecting their terms, and encouraging individuals to accept these changes.
 If they do – great!
-They will stay on the mailing list and will continue to receive updates from the company – until they wish to unsubscribe or opt out.
+They will stay on the mailing list and will continue to receive updates from the company.
+That is, until they wish to unsubscribe or opt out.
 However, if ignored, after 25th May that company can no longer contact the individual as it would be a breach of GDPR.
-It is vital to include clear opt out links/buttons in your communications to make it clear that they have the choice to be removed or to stay.
+It is vital to include clear opt out links/buttons in your communications.
+Make it clear that they have the choice of remove or stay.

 Here is a great example from The Collective Dairy: